eliotmiller/metricTester/README.md

 ```

 #### How do I get metricTester?
-metricTester will soon be available on CRAN.
+metricTester is available on [CRAN](https://cran.r-project.org/web/packages/metricTester/index.html).
 Updates may also be available more frequently/sooner via the [GitHub site](https://github.com/eliotmiller/metricTester/).
 See above for how to install directly from GitHub.

 #### The software DOI released in conjunction with our Ecography paper is available [here](https://zenodo.org/badge/latestdoi/21050/eliotmiller/metricTester).